 What will I learn?

 At the Radio Connection, you'll be learning a lot more than just how to work at a radio station.
 By training one-on-one with a broadcasting professional, you'll learn communications skills that can take you into many different realms of broadcasting, from radio to television, and even the expanding field of Internet streaming and YouTube hosting.
-That's why our comprehensive curriculum covers everything you need to become a 21st-century broadcasting professional.
-It's also why our curriculum is completely adaptable to fit your goals and interests, whether you want to be a radio DJ, voiceover talent, sportscaster, news anchor, or even host your own Internet show!
+That's why our curriculum covers everything you need to launch a broadcasting career in the 21st century.
+It's also why our curriculum has been designed by professionals within the radio and broadcasting industry, so you are introduced to a variety of skills to fit your goals and interests, whether you want to be a radio DJ, voiceover talent, sportscaster, news anchor, or even host your own Internet show!

 The best thing about the Radio Connection curriculum is that you never have to go it alone: your mentor will be there to help you every step of the way.
-You'll be learning one-on-one from a highly experienced broadcasting professional, and all your lessons will take place on-the-job in a real broadcasting facility.
-You'll learn at your own pace, and you can ask your mentor as many questions as you like!
+You'll be learning one-on-one from a highly experienced broadcasting professional, externship course work will take place on-the-job in a real broadcasting facility.
+You'll learn at your own pace while maintaining a course schedule promoting an on-time graduation of the six-month program.

 What is the curriculum like?